JPaulMora/Duck-Decoder/README.md

 The project was made using python 2.7.3, to run it you can do:

-> python DuckDecoder.py
+> python DuckDecoder.py <display | decode> /path/to/inject.bin

 Run it without arguments to display the help menu.
+The program currently has two modes, to explain them better lets say I encode this payload:

+> DELAY 500
+> STRING Hello!!
+> BACKSPACE
+> ENTER
+> STRING This is a test!!

+The display mode is intended to show you what would the code look like once it was typed by the duck, deleting when backspace and not showing delays.
+Runing __DuckDecoder.py display /path/to/inject.bin__ will output this:

+> Hello!
+> This is a test!!

+The decode mode is intended to output the text in Duck-ready format for revision or reuse in other scripts.
+Runing __DuckDecoder.py decode /path/to/inject.bin__ will output this:

+> DELAY 500

+> STRING Hello!!
+> BACKSPACE
+> ENTER
+> STRING This is a test!!

 ## Want support for a different keyboard?